-- Study Economics, Mathematics and a choice of languages or Computer Science.
+- Study Economics, Mathematics and a choice of languages or Computer Studies.
 Languages available: Chinese, French, German and Spanish.
-Chinese, German and Spanish are available to complete beginners.
-H4 is required to study French.
+Chinese, French, German and Spanish are available to complete beginners.
+H4 is required to study Advanced French.
 Advanced German or Spanish requires H4.

 - Either work or study abroad in 3rd year (or work in an internationally orientated company in Ireland – all subject to availability).
 You may study abroad in the 1st semester, and work in the 2nd.

 - Learn how the financial system works – how assets are traded, international markets are linked, government policy decisions affect the economy and how financial markets respond.